Les Coleman (politician)

 Coleman was educated at the Christian Brothers College in East Melbourne.
 He qualified as an accountant while working part-time for the Victorian Department of Education, and later owned various hotels.
 Coleman was a Commissioner of the Melbourne and Metropolitan Board of Works and a Melbourne City Councillor from 1939 to 1960.
 He was Government Leader in the Legislative Council from 1952 to 1955.
-He was Assistant Treasurer and Minister of Materials in the second Cain government from 1945 to 1947, and Minister for Transport in the third Cain government from 1952 to 1955.
+He was Assistant Treasurer and Minister of Materials in the second Cain government from 1945 to 1947, and Minister of Transport in the third Cain government from 1952 to 1955.